SciML/DiffEqDocs.jl/docs/src/getting_started.md

 sol[2,1,:]
 ```

-is the timeseries for the component which is the 2nd row and 1 column.
+is the timeseries for the component, which is the 2nd row and 1 column.

 ## Going Beyond ODEs: How to Use the Documentation